-- Based on the Index's data, roughly two thirds of companies around the world have not yet connected the operational dots between Digital Transformation and solving real, concrete, quantifiable business problems. - Two thirds of businesses around the world have not properly quantified and considered the real cost (including the opportunity cost) of not solving these problems. - Two thirds of businesses around the world still have not properly quantified
+- Based on the Index's data, roughly two thirds of companies around the world have not yet connected the operational dots between Digital Transformation and solving real, concrete, quantifiable business problems. - Two thirds of businesses around the world have not properly quantified and considered the real cost (including the opportunity cost) of not solving these problems.

-- and considered the cost/benefit calculus of investing in new digital solutions and capabilities to solve these problems and pursue new market opportunities. - As a result, two thirds of businesses around the world have still regione the comportunities, and subsequent investments in Digital Transformation initiatives aimed at addressing them needs in order of importance.
+Two thirds of businesses around the world still have not properly quantified and considered the cost/benefit calculus of investing in new digital solutions and capabilities to solve these problems and pursue new market opportunities.

+As a result, two thirds of businesses around the world have still not done the basic work of prioritizing these risks and opportunities, and subsequent investments in Digital Transformation initiatives aimed at addressing these needs in order of importance.